Harvard-IACS/2020-CS109A/content/pages/syllabus.md

 * if you work with a fellow student but decide to submit individual assignments, include the name of each other in the designated area of the submission.
 * if you work with a fellow student and want to submit the same assignment, you need to form a group prior to the submission.
 Details in the assignment.
 Remember, not all assignments will permit group submissions.
 * you need to write your solutions entirely on your own or with your collaborator (e.g., not entirely from Google search results)
-* you are welcome to take ideas from code presented in labs, lecture, or sections, but you need to change it, adapt it to your style, and ultimately write your own.
+* you are welcome to take ideas from code presented in lecture or section, but you need to change it, adapt it to your style, and ultimately write your own.
 We do not want to see code copied verbatim from the above sources.
 * if you use code found on the internet, books, or other sources you need to cite those sources.
 * you should not view any written materials or code created by other students for the same assignment;
 * you may not provide or make available solutions to individuals who take or may take this course in the future.